BilalAsifB/BilalAsifB-AnimalCLEF25-Animal_Reidentification/data/README.md

 * The dataset may include external sources such as **SeaTurtleID2022** or **WildlifeReID-10k**.
   If you use these, you must **comply with their licenses** and **cite the sources properly** (see [README.md](../README.md)).

----

-Let me know if you want me to auto-generate the `metadata.csv` schema or validate your dataset structure with a script.